 - The Strategic Plan Committee is appointed by the City Council and meets monthly to facilitate the City of Pascagoula Strategic Plan.
 The Plan is updated about every five years.
 The 2010 Strategic Plan Update is available to view online.

 The department coordinates planning and economic studies.
 The Comprehensive Plan outlines the City’s goals and plans for the next several years.
 For more information on economic development projects, initiatives, and goals, please visit the Business, Demographics, Incentives, Community Profile, and other related pages.
-For a listing of available properties, visit the Available Properties page or view the Grounds for Development packet which highlights key available properties throughout the City.
+For a listing of available properties, visit the Available Properties page or view the Grounds for Development packet which highlights key available properties throughout the City as well as our New Business Welcome Packet.

 Also under the umbrella of the department are Main Street Program, Anchor Square, the City hosted arts center Arts on the Avenue, and the Pascagoula Farmers Market.